What to Know Before Choosing a Travel Nursing CompanyPosted On August 22, 2018

 What are the housing options?

-There’s no one specific way to find housing as every travel nursing agency has different arrangements, and every traveler has different preferences.
+There’s no one specific way to find travel nurse housing as every travel nursing agency has different arrangements, and every traveler has different preferences.
 You can go through a company’s housing coordinator who will take care of everything for you… from booking to renting furniture.
 Another option is accept a housing stipend as part of your overall pay package.
 If you choose the latter, you will be completely responsible to arrange your own accommodations.
 No matter what you select, your travel nursing recruiter can help you by providing insights about the area and even relay recommendations from other travelers that have been on assignment there.

 How much paperwork is required before landing a travel nursing job?